Skip to content

 What this protects against

 • Cross-agent leakage.
-Agent A's tokens never leak to Agent B unless the credential is intentionally entity-scoped.
+Agent A's tokens never leak to Agent B unless the credential is intentionally company-scoped.

 • Secret sprawl.
-Entity-scoped credentials don't multiply per-agent — they're one row, used by many.
+Company-scoped credentials don't multiply per-agent — they're one row, used by many.

 Storage